 - Led by Kate, cultural historian and Florence private guide

-- Baptistry of St. John, Museo dell'Opera Del Duomo, Piazza della Signoria, Church of San Miniato al Monte, Piazzale Michelangelo , and Florentine artisans
+- Baptistry of St. John, Piazza della Signoria, Museo dell'Opera Del Duomo, Church of San Miniato al Monte, Piazzale Michelangelo , Florentine artisans, and Florence Duomo

 Inspired Itinerary: Experiencing the Art and Artisans of Florence

-To end the day, a visit to a local goldsmith and jeweler.
-As we pause at his studio we will discover this ancient form of craftsmanship, and learn about some of the great Florentines who trained as goldsmith-sculptors: Ghiberti, Cellini, and Brunelleschi.
-(The workshop is closed on Sundays and Mondays, when the tour will end, instead, with another Florentine specialty that dates back to the Renaissance: gelato!)
+We will end the day with a visit to a local goldsmith and jeweler.
+As we pause at his studio we will discover this ancient craftsmanship, and learn about some of the great Florentines who trained as goldsmith-sculptors: Ghiberti, Cellini, and Brunelleschi.
+(The workshop is closed on Sundays and Mondays, when the tour will conclude, instead, with another Florentine specialty that dates back to the Renaissance: gelato!)

 Florence Private Guide itineraries include the cost of your time with your private guide and usually include museum or monument entrance tickets.
 Lunch and refreshments are at your expense.
 Accommodation is not included.